guymoore13/source_free_Bxc_VASP/README.md

 ## License

-This repository is licensed under and MIT License shown in `LICENSE.md`.
+This repository is licensed under and MIT License shown in `LICENSE`.